security-union/rust-for-backend-development/lesson_2/README.md

-# Lession 2: Simple Rocket API Boilerplate 🚀🔥
+# Lesson 2: Simple Rocket API Boilerplate 🚀🔥

 This is a simple Rocket Json HTTP API boilerplate for starting your own API.